■ Safety of care:

 The information in this article was correct at the time of publishing

 Communicating test results is a critical part of patient care.
-Test results that are not appropriately attended to in a timely and effective manner can lead to serious patient harm or even death.
+Test results that are not attended to in a timely and effective manner can lead to serious patient harm or death.

 Case example: Diagnostic delay of an adenocarcinoma

-Having not seen his physician for two years, a patient arrives at a small office practice for the resumption of routine visits.
+Having not seen their physician for two years, a patient arrives at a small office practice for the resumption of routine visits.
 The physician orders blood tests and a urinalysis, and asks the patient to return for a digital rectal exam in a week’s time.
 The patient does not attend the follow-up appointment.
 When the patient’s blood test arrives several days later, it indicates an elevated PSA level.
-The physician attempts to inform the patient, but is unable to reach him.
+The physician attempts to inform the patient but is unable to reach them.
 The contact information on file is out of date.

 Eighteen weeks later the patient returns.
 A digital rectal exam is performed, and a nodule is discovered.
 The patient undergoes surgical resection for an adenocarcinoma of the prostate and recovers well.
-In his complaint, the patient asserts that the physician delayed his cancer diagnosis by failing to contact him about the test result showing an elevated PSA level.
-The College supports the care provided, but criticizes the physician for not maintaining up-to-date contact information, not documenting his attempts to contact the patient, and not maintaining a systematic approach to test follow-up.
+In their complaint, the patient asserts that the physician delayed their cancer diagnosis by failing to contact them about the test result showing an elevated PSA level.
+The College supports the care provided but criticizes the physician for not maintaining up-to-date contact information, not documenting their attempts to contact the patient, and not maintaining a systematic approach to test follow-up.

 Spotlight on family physicians

-The CMPA’s review shows that family physicians, while making up 35% of the CMPA membership,2 are frequently the subject of complaints and civil actions related to test result follow-up, accounting for 56% of the complaints and civil actions reviewed between 2015 and 2019 (351/630).
-Peer experts3 reviewing these matters were able to provide support only 6% of the time (23/351).
+The CMPA’s review shows that family physicians, while making up 35% of the CMPA membership, are frequently the subject of complaints and civil actions related to test result follow-up, accounting for 45% of the complaints and civil actions reviewed between 2019 and 2023.
+Peer experts reviewing these matters were able to provide support only 3% of the time.

 CMPA advice on test results follow-up

-• Optimize efficiency by designing a test follow-up system that integrates easily with existing practices.
+• Optimize efficiency by designing a test follow-up system that integrates easily with existing office practices.

 • Designate who on the team is responsible for notifying, and who will be notified.
 Include a process for escalating responsibility when follow-up tasks are delayed.